 This is our review of the Aspire and Aspire Plus Lounges at Newcastle Airport.

-First up is reader Jason who kindly sent in some photographs and a brief review of the Aspire and Aspire Plus Lounges at Newcastle Airport.
+Reader Jason kindly sent in some photographs and a brief review of the Aspire and Aspire Plus Lounges at Newcastle Airport.
 He also visited the British Airways lounge for us and we will cover that tomorrow.
 This is what he had to say:

 “I like Newcastle airport as it has a very straight forward flow, starting from security, leading you past all the standard shops and facilities you would expect and then on to the gates – all in a linear route.